 Professor Sarah Gilbert and the vaccine

 Sarah had a track record of taking vaccines to clinical trials and then to market.
 In response to the unprecedented need for a vaccine, Sarah Gilbert drew upon her previous work using a modified, harmless adenovirus (common cold viruses) in response to the corona virus named Middle East Respiratory Syndrome (MERS).
 This work showed a high degree of success and provided the empirical evidence needed to justify building on this already successful approach and turn it to the attention of defeating COVID-19.
-That meant that, as soon as the virus sequence for COVID-19 was released by the Chinese, within 100 days, it was possible to begin a trial of the vaccine.
-This began initially with animal trials Shortly followed by injecting the vaccine into one healthy volunteer.
+This meant that, as soon as the virus sequence for COVID-19 was released by the Chinese, within 100 days, it was possible to begin a trial of the vaccine.
+This began initially with animal trials, shortly followed by injecting the vaccine into one healthy volunteer.
 Only then was the vaccine given to more and more people.

 Is there a greater example of the power of collaboration?
 Professor Sarah Gilbert’s team was 300 strong.
 Let’s not forget the 20,000 volunteers, across four countries.
 Thanks to the partnership with AstraZeneca (the British-Swedish multinational pharmaceutical company), the noble ambition: To provide a vaccine to the whole world (both rich and poor), could be realised.
 Astra Zeneca plans to make three billion doses of the vaccine in 2021.
 Thank you to Sarah Gilbert and everyone involved.
 We salute you and your solution-focused approach.